apigee/consumer-data-standards-au/README.md

 4. *paginate-backend-response*: Returns a subset of the full backend response, according to the pagination parameters included in a request.
 5. *add-response-headers-links-meta*: Includes in the response the mandated headers and  "meta" structure in the payload, including self links, pagination links, and pagination information, if applicable.
 6. *add-response-fapi-interaction-id*: Includes *x-fapi-interaction-id* header in responses and error messages
-6. *apply-traffic-thresholds*: Implements [traffic threshold requirements](https://consumerdatastandardsaustralia.github.io/standards/#traffic-thresholds) for the different types of API requests: public, customer present, and unattended.
+7. *apply-traffic-thresholds*: Implements [traffic threshold requirements](https://consumerdatastandardsaustralia.github.io/standards/#traffic-thresholds) for the different types of API requests: public, customer present, and unattended.
-7. *collect-performance-slo*: Collects analytics information about the performance tier a request belongs to, and whether it meets its performance SLO.
+8. *collect-performance-slo*: Collects analytics information about the performance tier a request belongs to, and whether it meets its performance SLO.
 Also records type of token operations (for *customerCount* and *recipientCount* metrics)
-8. *validate-cdr-register-token*: Validates JWT Token included in requests to Admin API endpoints, as specified in Section [CDR Register calling Data Holders and Data Recipients](https://consumerdatastandardsaustralia.github.io/standards/#client-authentication) of the Standards
+9. *validate-cdr-register-token*: Validates JWT Token included in requests to Admin API endpoints, as specified in Section [CDR Register calling Data Holders and Data Recipients](https://consumerdatastandardsaustralia.github.io/standards/#client-authentication) of the Standards
+10. *validate-ssa*: Validates a Software Statement Assertion included in a dynamic client registration request, as specified in Section [Dynamic Client Registration](https://cdr-register.github.io/register/#dynamic-client-registration) of the CDR Register standards
+11. *check-token-not-reused*: Validates that a JWT token has not been previously seen by caching its JTI claim for a specified amount of time.
+Used in Register token validation shared flows, as well as dynamic client registration.
+12. *get-jwks-from-dynamic-uri*: Retrieves (and caches) a JWKS from a URI.
+13. *authenticate-with-private-key-jwt*: Implements *private_key_jwt*  client authentication method.

 There is an additional shared flow, *oidc-replace-auth-code-with-opaque-auth-code*, that implements logic reused in two different oidc endpoints